Setting up a UserGate firewall

 - Fee for using UserGate NGFW.

-- Fee for using a public static IP address (see Yandex Virtual Private Cloud pricing).
+- Fee for a public static IP address (see Yandex Virtual Private Cloud pricing).

-Create a cloud network with subnets in the availability zones that will host your VM.
+Create a cloud network with a subnet in the availability zone where your VM will reside.

-, click Create resource and select Network. - Enter the network name:
+, click Create resource and select Network. - Specify the network name:

 usergate-network